Apacher122/job_hunter/README.md

 ### **Setting it up**

-1. In `/root/config/`:
+1. In `/root/`:
-    - Add a .env file (example provided of what info to put in there)
+    - .env file (example provided of what info to put in there)
+    - Add OpenAI, Google Sheets, and postgresql environment variables to docker-compose.yml
     - Add credentials.json from Google Cloud under `/google_config/`
 2. In `/root/data/`
+    - Add
     - Add position, title, url, and description of a job you're applying for to `jobPosting.txt`
-    - Add any corrections you need Open AI to be aware of if it made mistakes to `corrections.txt`
+    - Add any cover letter corrections you need Open AI to be aware of if it made mistakes to `/corrections/coverLetterCorrections.txt`
+    - Add any resume mistakes you need Open AI to be aware of if it made mistakes to `/corrections/mistakesMade.txt`
-    - Add one or more examples of your OWN ORIGINAL writing to `/my_writing/writing_examples/`
+    - Add one or more examples of your OWN ORIGINAL writing to `user_info/my_writing/`
         - **NOTE:** It should be able to read in text, .docx,. or pdfs.
-    - Add your current resume in a json format to `resume.json`.
+    - Add your current resume in a json format to `user_info/resume.json`.
-    - Add some additional information about yourself to `aboutMe.txt`.
+    - Add some additional information about yourself to `user_info/aboutMe.txt`.
         - This can be a novel, autobiography, or even another resume.
 3. In your editor's terminal (or whatever terminal you're using) run the following in order: